-TIP: Number of unique control sets can be a problem in a small portion of the design, resulting in longer net delays or congestion in the corresponding device area.
-Identifying the high local density of unique control sets requires detailed placement analysis in the Vivado IDE Device window, with highlighted control signals in different colors.
+TIP: The number of unique control sets can be a problem in a small portion of the design, resulting in longer net delays or congestion in the corresponding device area.
+Identifying the high local density of unique control sets requires detailed placement analysis in the Vivado IDE Device window, which includes highlighted control signals in different colors.

-If the number of control sets is high, use the following tips to reduce their number:
+If the number of control sets is high, use one of the following strategies to reduce their number:

 - Remove the MAX_FANOUT attributes that are set on control signals in the HDL sources or constraint files.
-Replication on control signals will dramatically increase the number of unique control sets.
-Xilinx recommends manual replication based on hierarchy in the RTL, where replicated drivers are preserved with a KEEP attribute. - Increase the control set threshold of Vivado synthesis (or other FPGA synthesis tool).
+Replication on control signals dramatically increases the number of unique control sets.
+Xilinx recommends relying on place_design to perform coarse replication and using phys_opt_design -directive Explore for finer replication after placer.
+This prevents unnecessary replication and equivalent control sets from crossing each other, which can lead to routing congestion. - Increase the control set threshold of Vivado synthesis (or other FPGA synthesis tool).
+Review the control sets fanout distribution table in report_control_sets -verbose to determine a more appropriate control sets threshold to use during synthesis.
 For example:

-'''

 synth_design -control_set_opt_threshold 16

-'''